SeriousRasCode/tedraphics/README.md

 # 🖼️ Tedraphics

-**Tedraphics** is a Telegram-friendly web app that allows you to generate elegant 1080×1080 social media posters with bilingual (Amharic & Oromic) support and customizable gradients, fonts, and styles.
+**Tedraphics** is a Telegram-friendly web app that allows you to generate 1080×1080 social media posters with customizable gradients, fonts, and styles.

 🌐 Live Demo → [tedraphics.netlify.app](https://tedraphics.netlify.app)